MotunrayoToluhi/SmartLeave/README.md

 ```
 cd Final_project
 ```
-3. Set up the SQL database and add password to the config.py file
+3. Set up the SQL database and add password to the config.py file.
-4. Run the main.py file
+4. Run the main.py file.
+5. Interact with the application within the terminal.